SAEON/somisana/README.md

 # Quick start

+Follow this guide to setup the source code on your local computer for development

 ## Setup repository tooling

 I'm fond of the NPM tooling for managing source code - including README formatting/table-of-contents, etc. As such please install Node.js so that you can use the tools associated with managing this repository (refer to `package.json.dependencies` for more information).

 ```sh